Sarnak's M\"obius disjointness for dynamical systems with singular spectrum and dissection of M\"obius flow: Veech's Conjecture and Proof of Veech's theorem (Theorem ).

-\begin{conj} For any $\eta \in \mathcal{I}_S(\bmu)$, dynamical systems $(X_{\A_3}, \Pi(S), ,\eta_M,S)$ and $(X_{\A_3}, \Pi_{\eta}(S), \eta ,S)$ are spectrally isomorphic. \end{conj} \end{enumerate} One may ask if this later conjecture is implied by the Veech's conjecture.
+One may ask if this latter conjecture is implied by Veech's conjecture.
 The answer is yes, since Chowla and Sarnak M\"{o}bius conjectures are equivalent by the main result in \cite{AV}. \end{rem}